 - The Confederation of Vocational Unions (Yrkesorganisasjonenes Sentralforbund, YS) has 19 affiliated unions, covering all sectors in working life, including the union for professional drivers (Yrkestrafikkforbundet for bussjåfører), The Norwegian Union of Librarians (Bibliotekarforbundet), the teachers’ union (Lærernes Yrkesforbund) and the pharmacists’ union (Farmasiforbundet).

 - The Federation of Norwegian Professional Associations (Akademikerne) is an employee organisation for professionals with qualifications from universities and university colleges, and consists of 13 member associations.
 These include the union for architects (Arkitektenes Fagforbund), the Norwegian Medical Association (Den norske legeforening), the Norwegian Dental Association (Den norske tannlegeforening) and the Association of Social Scientists (Samfunnsviterne).

 The central organisations can refer you to the affiliated union that is connected to your professional group or field.
 Contact the central organisation or trade union that is connected to your vocational or professional area if you have any questions about rights and obligations as an employee.

 Tax deduction for trade union fees

-If you are working, you can request a tax deduction if you have paid a membership fee to a trade union.
-This is often already included in your tax return but, if it is not, you yourself must ensure that it is included.
+If you are working, you can claim a tax deduction if you have paid a membership fee to a trade union.
+This is often already entered in your tax return but, if not, you yourself must ensure that it is included.
 The website of the Norwegian Tax Administration (Skatteetaten) has a list of how much of the membership fee is tax deductible.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.